 A market inside a nice Art Deco brick building in the Piazza Alessandria in the Nomentano district of Rome was an unexpected find.
 I’d wanted to write about it from the time I stumbled on it in June, but with one thing or another, never got round to it.
 The Nomentano district is just outside the touristy centre of the city.
-As a result you hear only Italian in its cafes and restaurants, and see families with children comfortably ambling along the streets next to you, very pointedly ignoring your camera.
+As a result you hear only Italian in its cafes and restaurants, and see casually dressed families with children comfortably ambling along the streets next to you, very pointedly ignoring your camera.

 Walking through a small road, busy at 10 in the morning on a Saturday, I came across a brick building with iron gates sporting the wolf symbol of the city.
 I’d not researched this walk at all.
 But an open gate topped with a frieze of a wolf suckling Romus and Romulus is an invitation to enter.
 I looked at the building behind it, possibly a renaissance structure, and decided that the invitation in front of me was stronger.

 Many of the aisles were empty.
 I did not see any stall selling meats or fishes.
 Was I too early or too late?
-I looked longingly at the mushrooms: the yellow trumpets which the French call the Chanterelle stood next to dark brown mushrooms which could have been procini, and a heap of the common white funghi.
+I looked longingly at the mushrooms: the yellow trumpets which the French call the Chanterelle stood next to dark brown mushrooms which could have been porcini, and a heap of the common white funghi.
 Mushrooms and cheese are always special treats for us when we visit Europe because these are two things which India does not have.

 The next aisle had a stall which had huge cauliflowers and broccoli.
 I don’t think I’ve seen broccoli which is so large and bright green.
 I was tempted to buy some.
 Unfortunately my time in Italy was almost done, and, as a result, I had plans to eat out with friends on every remaining evening.
 I could still support farmers by buying fresh fruits.
 Spring had not yet yielded to summer in this market.
 I could pick up strawberries and cherries, so I did.
 The apricots smelt wonderful, so I picked up some.
 European spring and summer fruits are also special treats for me.
 Although they are available in India, they play second fiddle to local fruits.
 As a result, the variety and quality is much superior throughout Europe.